AbhishekJain93/MultiProtocolFileDownloader/README.md

 2. The program takes advantage of Java's Completable Future to download all the input urls in parallel.

+The program employs the java NIO package for downloading the files.
+According to [https://docs.oracle.com/javase/8/docs/api/java/io/package-summary.html]
+>The Java NIO package offers the possibility to transfer bytes between 2 Channels without buffering them into
+           the application memory.
+The transferTo() and transferFrom() methods are more efficient than simply reading from a stream using a
+           buffer.
+Depending on the underlying operating system, the data can be transferred directly from the filesystem cache to our file without copying any bytes into the application memory.
+      On Linux and UNIX systems, these methods use the zero-copy technique that reduces the number of context switches between the kernel mode and user mode.

+> We could have also used Apache Commons IO's  IOUtils.copyLarge() method
 ### Using script

   1. Pull the repository.